Never Say Never In Salmon Fishing

-Although there are hundreds of riverbank incidents that come to mind on this topic from decades of riverbank life I'll relay an amusing one to you that happened to my own son Johnny right under the viaduct on the Cargill/Ballathie beat of the River Tay.
-As a young lad my son landed many salmon including a day of 7 from the boat with me when he was 4 years old.
-Many of his early salmon had a bit of 'dad assist' tagged onto them which he was always naturally aware of!
+Although there are hundreds of riverbank incidents that come to mind on this topic from many years of riverbank life I'll relay an amusing one to you that happened to my own son Johnny right under the viaduct on the Cargill Beat of the Tay.
+As a young lad my son landed many salmon including a day of 7 from the boat with me when he was just 4 years old.
+Many of his early salmon had a significant bit of 'dad assist' tagged onto them which he was always naturally aware of!

 High Quality River Tay Salmon Fishing

-It was a very expensive 'exclusive use' October booking on the lower Tay which an annually returning party of Dutch fishers had booked for 6 rods but only 2 of them turned up due to business commitments.
-This booking also included 2 boats and 2 boatmen which left the riverbank completely unfished as the 2 guests wished to mainly fish from the boats.
+It was a very expensive 'exclusive use' October booking on the lower Tay which an annually returning party of Dutch fishers had booked for 6 rods but only 2 of them turned up due to unforeseen last minute business commitments.
+This booking also included 2 boats and 2 boatmen which left the riverbank completely un-fished as the 2 guests wished to mainly fish from both boats.
 I called my son and said 'Johnny get yourself up here' as we need some additional riverbank coverage as 4 of the fishing guests hadn't appeared.

 You Never Truly Know The Moment